TyGuS/suslik/README.md

 ## Online Interface

-The easiest way to try out examples is via the [online demo](http://comcom.csail.mit.edu/comcom/#SuSLik).
+The easiest way to try out basic examples is via the [online demo](http://comcom.csail.mit.edu/comcom/#SuSLik).

 However, this will only work with examples of the first version of the tool (0.1, of 10 Nov 2018).
-For later versions, please check the artifacts referred above or follow the building instructions below.
+For later versions and more advanced examples please check the artifacts referred above or follow the building instructions below.

 ## Setup and Build